nekowasabi/geminitranslate/README.md

 ## Features
 - **User API Key Management**: Users can enter their own Gemini API keys through the popup interface, and these keys are stored locally.
-- **Free Translation Using Google's Free API**: Translate for free by utilizing Google's free API.
-Unlike other AI translation extensions available in extension stores, you can enjoy translation at no cost.
+- **Free Translation via Google's API**: Get free translations using Google's Gemini API.
+This provides cost-free translation unlike many other AI translation extensions.
 - **Full Page Translation**: Translates all text on the page while maintaining its layout.
 - **Language Selection**: Allows users to choose the target language for translation.
 - **Revert to Original Content**: Users can switch the page back to its original content.